zapabob/ROCm/README.md

 Similarly, a user that only wants to install OpenCL support instead of HCC and HIP may want to skip the `rocm-dkms` and `rocm-dev` packages.
 Instead, they could directly install `rock-dkms`, `rocm-opencl`, and `rocm-opencl-dev` and their dependencies.

-### ROCm Platform - Links to Drivers ToolChains Libraries and Source Code
+### ROCm Platform Packages

+Drivers, ToolChains, Libraries, and Source Code

 The latest supported version of the drivers, tools, libraries and source code for the ROCm platform have been released and are available from the following GitHub repositories: